Testing

 If you’ve structured your code in a sensible way,

-your @SpringBootApplication
+your @SpringBootApplication class is

 used by default as